Kidney (vertebrates): Mammalian kidney

 In mammals, the kidneys are usually bean-shaped and located retroperitoneally on the dorsal (posterior) wall of the body.
 The outer layer of each kidney is made up of a fibrous sheath called the renal capsule.
 The peripheral layer of the kidney is called the cortex and the inner part is called the medulla.
 The medulla consists of one or more pyramids, the bases of which start from corticomedullary border.
 Medulla pyramid with overlying cortex comprises the renal lobe.
-In multilobar kidneys, the pyramids are separated from each other by dipped into the kidney areas of cortical tissue known as the renal columns.
+In multilobar kidneys, the pyramids are separated from each other by areas of cortical tissue that dip into the medulla, known as renal columns.
 Blood enters the kidney through the renal artery, which in the multilobar kidney then branches in the region of the renal pelvis into large interlobar arteries that pass through the renal columns.
 The pyramids consist mainly of tubules that transport urine from the cortex, that produces it by blood filtration, to the tips of the pyramids, that form the renal papillae.
 Urine is excreted through the renal papillae into the calyces and then into the pelvis, ureter, and bladder.
 Then it is excreted outside through the urethra.
 In monotremes, the ureters open into the urogenital sinus, which is connected to the urinary bladder and cloaca, and urine is excreted into the cloaca instead of the urethra.